Valerie Carr, PhD

 Berenice earned her undergraduate degree in Psychology from CSU Stanislaus, where she conducted visual perception research.
 She is currently a graduate student in the Research and Experimental Psychology program, where she is exploring thesis topics relating to the effects of stress-reduction techniques on memory consolidation.

 Hyong Woo (Alex) Hahm, BS

 Alex attended UCSD where he majored in Psychology and assisted with studies of visual perception and Autism Spectrum Disorder.
 After graduating, Alex worked in the ABA field and conducted research involving emotion regulation and motivation.
-His thesis project relates to the mere presence effect of mobile devices on memory encoding.
+His thesis project relates to the relationship between media multitasking and episodic memory.

 hyongwoo.hahm at sjsu.edu

 Madison graduated from the University of Oregon with a BS in Psychology, where she conducted research regarding sleep and false memories.
 She now divides her time between the Master's program and working as a research assistant at Stanford University.
 For her thesis, Madison is conducting a meta-analysis on functional MRI studies of emotion regulation in major depressive disorder.

 madison.morocco at sjsu.edu

 Victoria earned her undergraduate degree in Psychology from San Francisco State University where her senior thesis focused on time perspective.
 She is currently working towards a Master's degree in Research and Experimental Psychology where her thesis relates to the relationship between individual differences in susceptibility to false memories and differences in aerobic fitness.